 The After School Activities Program (ASAP) offers a wide range of academic and co-curricular choices.
 Students from all grades come together for a collective sharing of the day’s happenings over snacks, before engaging in classes ranging from sports, arts and crafts, ‘zine making, to theater and coding.
 Classes rotate every trimester.
 The program begins at dismissal and ends at 6:00 pm.

 Reading books-- any kind of book!-- is an important part of cultivating a love of learning.
 We ask that students read (or be read to) every night.
 Our guiding philosophy is that when it is assigned, homework, beyond nightly reading, should be relevant to a student’s classroom experience, reinforce concepts and skills first learned in class, and assist students in developing the academic and time management skills necessary for success.
-This approach is informed by research that states that homework should be meaningful (which is often exciting!) while also providing students with the opportunity to practice key skills.
-Homework in grades K – 5 is assigned at the start of the week, and starts at 15-20 minutes per week in kindergarten, moving up to 15-45 minutes per night by fifth grade.
+This approach is informed by research that states that homework should be meaningful while also providing students with the opportunity to practice key skills.
+Homework in grades K – 5 is assigned at the start of the week, beginning at 15-20 minutes per week in kindergarten, moving up to 15-45 minutes per night by fifth grade.
 In Middle School, the general expectation is that students will have between one and two hours of homework each night, inclusive of all subjects.

 Our classrooms are comprised of students who are different from one another in how ready they are to learn a particular concept or skill.
 We study what motivates them to learn and how they prefer to learn – and we plan for a variety of ways for students to engage with a topic and to demonstrate their understanding.
 Our progressive model maintains the student as the center of gravity, around whom we plan and construct our lessons.
 In our classrooms, this means we support and challenge the range of learning styles by differentiating our instruction so that each student is in their stretch zone as much as possible.
 We create lessons where every student can step into learning confidently, and which are open-ended enough to allow students to move forward with increased depth and challenge.
 Differentiation is not an individualized curriculum for each student, nor is every lesson in a classroom differentiated.
 Instead, we consider that all students are moving forward toward a common destination, and are taking slightly different paths from one another.